7 common myths about smoking

 Stopping smoking is the single biggest thing that a woman can do to improve their chances of having a healthy pregnancy.
 Smoking during pregnancy can increase the risk of miscarriage, premature birth and stillbirth.
 The risks to both you and your baby are serious.

-Not true.
+This is not true.
 Smoking in pregnancy is much more harmful to the baby than any stress that may come from quitting, and there is help available to support you to manage this.

 This is not true.
-The poisons from the cigarette smoke move through the placenta into your baby's bloodstream.
+The poisons from the tobacco smoke move through the placenta into your baby's bloodstream.
 This can restrict the baby’s oxygen supply.
 As a result, their heart must beat harder every time you smoke.

 Clinical Knowledge Summaries.
 Pre-conception advice and management www.cks.nice.org.uk/pre-conception-advice-and-management (Last reviewed November 2019 Next review due: 2022)

 Smoking in Pregnancy Challenge Group.
 Use of electronic cigarettes before, during and after pregnancy.
 2019.